quasarframework/quasar-testing/README.md

 ## e2e Testing

-We recommend testing webapps with Cypress - but if you are building for multiple platforms (electron, cordova and web), then it's a good idea to use webdriver.io.
+We recommend testing webapps with Cypress if you target Chrome-based browsers (Chrome, Edge, Electron) or Firefox - but if you want to test Safari, IE or Cordova apps, then you should consider using webdriver.io.

 ### [Cypress](https://www.cypress.io/)